-The Securities Administrator will be responsible under the Trust Agreement for preparing certain investor reports, including the monthly distribution date statement to Certificateholders, providing all necessary tax reports to Certificateholders related to their investment, preparing and filing the Trust Fund's tax information returns and providing monthly calculations to the Trustee regarding distributions to Certificateholders.
+The Securities Administrator will be responsible under the Trust Agreement for preparing the monthly distribution date statement to Certificateholders described under "-Reports to Certificateholders" below, preparing and filing the Trust Fund's tax information returns and providing monthly calculations to the Trustee regarding distributions to Certificateholders.
 The Securities Administrator will prepare the distribution date statements, tax returns and required reports based solely on information provided to the Securities Administrator by the Master Servicer or, in the case of information regarding the Swap Agreement, by the Swap Counterparty.
 The Securities Administrator will not be required to confirm, verify or recompute any such information, but will be entitled to rely conclusively on such information.
-The Securities Administrator will make the distribution date statement available each month to Certificateholders.
-The Securities Administrator is entitled to retain as its fee investment earnings on amounts on deposit in the Securities Administration Account (less the Trustee's annual fee) prior to their remittance to the Trustee on the Business Day prior to the related Distribution Date.
+The Securities Administrator is entitled to the compensation described under "Fees and Expenses of the Trust Fund."